-Definition Source External wall Any exterior face of a building within 30° of vertical, consisting Code of primary and/or secondary elements intended to provide protection against the outdoor environment, but which may also contain unprotected areas.
-COMMENT: A roof is an external wall if within 30° of the vertical.
-External wall An outer wall of a building.
-Simple House F Factor of safety in relation to any building means the ratio of resisting forces CD-B1 to applied forces for a given loading condition.
+Definition Source External wall Any exterior face of a building within 30° of vertical, consisting of primary and/or secondary elements intended to provide protection against the outdoor environment, but which may also contain unprotected areas .
+Code COMMENT: A roof is an external wall if within 30° of the vertical. l External wall An outer wall of a building .
+Simple Hous External wall Any vertical exterior face of a building consisting of primary and/or secondary elements intended to provide protection against the outdoor environment.
+CD-E2 F Factor of safety in relation to any building means the ratio of resisting forces to applied forces for a given loading condition.
 It is generally expressed to two significant figures.
-Falsework, in relation to building work or the maintenance of a building,-' BA04 (a) means any temporary structure or framework used to support materials, equipment, or an assembly; and (b)includes steel tubes, adjustable steel props, proprietary frames, or other means used to support a permanent structure until it becomes self-supporting; but (c) does not include scaffolding or cranes used for support.
-Final exit The point at which an escape route terminates by giving direct access Code to a safe place.
-COMMENT: Final exits are commonly the external doors from a ground floor, but this applies only if such doors open directly onto a safe place.
+CD-B1 Falsework, in relation to building work or the maintenance of a building ,-' BA04 (a) means any temporary structure or framework used to support materials, equipment, or an assembly; and (b) includes steel tubes, adjustable steel props, proprietary frames, or other means used to support a permanent structure until it becomes self-supporting; but (c) does not include scaffolding or cranes used for support.
+Final exit The point at which an escape route terminates by giving direct access to a safe place .
+Code COMMENT: Final exits are commonly the external doors from a ground floor, but this applies only if such doors open directly onto a safe place .
 If a safe place can be reached only by passing down an alley, or across a bridge, then the final exit is not reached until the end of such an alley or bridge.
-Final exits, therefore, should be seen strictly as a point of arrival, rather than as any particular element of a building.
-They are determined entirely by the definition of safe place.
-Finished ground level (FGL) The level of the ground after all backfilling, CD-E2 landscaping and surface paving has been completed.
-Fire The state of combustion during which flammable materials burn producing Code heat, toxic gases, or smoke or flame or any combination of these.
-Code Firecell Any space including a group of contiguous spaces on the same or different levels within a building, which is enclosed by any combination of fire separations, external walls, roofs, and floors.
-COMMENT: Floors, in this context, includes ground floors and those in which the underside is exposed to the external environment (eg, when cantilevered).
-Note also that internal floors between firecells are fire separations.
-CD-C Firecell rating (F) The fire resistence rating (FRR) intended to prevent fire spread to another firecell, for sufficient time to provide for safe evacuation of occupants and protection of adjacent housing units and sleeping areas in the building of fire origin and fire fighters engaged in fire fighting and rescue operations.
+Final exits , therefore, should be seen strictly as a point of arrival, rather than as any particular element of a building .
+They are determined entirely by the definition of safe place .
+Finished ground level (FGL) The level of the ground against any part of a building after all backfilling and/or landscaping and/or surface paving has been completed.
+CD-E2 Fire The state of combustion during which flammable materials burn producing heat, toxic gases, or smoke or flame or any combination of these.
+Code Firecell Any space including a group of contiguous spaces on the same or different levels within a building , which is enclosed by any combination of fire separations , external walls , roofs, and floors.
+Code COMMENT: Floors, in this context, includes ground floors and those in which the underside is exposed to the external environment (eg, when cantilevered).
+Note also that internal floors between firecells are fire separations .
+Firecell rating (F) The fire resistence rating (FRR) intended to prevent fire spread to another firecell , for sufficient time to provide for safe evacuation of occupants and protection of adjacent housing units and sleeping areas in the building of fire origin and fire fighters engaged in fire fighting and rescue operations.
+CD-C